| August 30, 2023

 Methods of Regrind Use

-Regrind undoubtedly has a significant role to play in reducing waste in the plastics industry.
+Regrind undoubtedly has a significant role to play in reducing waste and cost in the plastics industry.
 However, its successful implementation relies on establishing proper procedures and disciplines on the production floor.
 Regardless of the chosen method, it is crucial to ensure that parts produced with regrind are fully qualified to minimize any potential performance risks.

 We hope you found this Tech Tip informative and useful for your plastic part production processes.
 Stay tuned for more insights into the world of plastics in our future blog posts!